WordPress/gutenberg/packages/block-editor/src/components/link-control/README.md

 - Type: `string`
 - Required: Yes

 Unique ID of parent component, used for the aria-label property.
-When this component used with `LinkControlSearchInput`, this property is provided by `LinkControlSearchInput`.
+When this component is used with `LinkControlSearchInput`, this property is provided by `LinkControlSearchInput`.

 ### isLoading

 - Type: `boolean`
 - Required: Yes

 Whether the suggestions are being fetched at the moment.
-When this component used with `LinkControlSearchInput`, this property is provided by `URLInput`.
+When this component is used with `LinkControlSearchInput`, this property is provided by `URLInput`.

 ### isInitialSuggestions